 The goal of this certificate is to promote and acknowledge the work our teaching assistants do in the Department of Communication.

-There are three major forms all graduate students must complete:
+There are three major items all graduate students should use and complete:

 Application for Graduation

 Degree Works maintains student degree and certificate audits.
 Degree Works is a web-based advising tool designed to assist students and advisors in reviewing program progress.
 Degree Works audits display up-to-date information about the student’s progress towards graduation.
 Degree Works organizes a student’s transcript chronologically and categorically, easily identifying courses/requirements that have been completed and courses/requirements still needed in order to complete a degree or certificate program for graduation.

 Please visitDegree Works Audit to see your progress.